noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 ---

 # Designing Pythonic APIs
-*Learning from Kenneth Reitz's Requests*
+*Learning from Kenneth Reitz's [Requests][requests url]*

-(This blog post is an adaptation of a talk I gave at our local Python meetup - [PywebIL][meetup link] - last week.
-You can find the slides [here][talk slides].)

-When writing a package (library), providing it with a good API, is almost as important as it's functionality itself (we'll at least if you want some adaptation), but what makes an API good?
-In this post, I'll be following Kenneth Reitz's popular [Requests][requests url] (HTTP for Humans) package, and see what makes it so easy and simple to use.
+When writing a package (library), providing it with a good API, is almost as important as it's functionality itself (well, at least if you want some adoption), but what makes a good API?
+In this post, I'll try to provide some insights on that question by comparing *Requests* and *Urllib* (part of Python's standard library) in a few typical HTTP usage scenarios and see why *Requests* has become the de facto standard among Python users.

 \* Throughout our investigation we'll be using **Python 3.5** and **Requests 2.10.0**.

+\*\* This blog post is an adaptation of a talk I gave at our local Python meetup - [PywebIL][meetup link] - last week.
+You can find the slides [here][talk slides].

 ## *Requests* vs. *Urllib*
-Comparing *Requests* and *Urllib* in a few typical HTTP usage scenarios, shows why *Requests* has become the de facto standard among Python users.
-Reviewing those examples, I'll try to generalize a set of guidelines for designing great API's.

 ### Use case #1: sending a GET request

 ```python
 import urllib.request